iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

 cd source/backend
-npm install --no-save  $OutRoot/LinuxX64/packages/imodeljs-nodeaddonapi cd ../test npm install --no-save  $OutRoot/LinuxX64/packages/imodeljs-nodeaddonapi $OutRoot/LinuxX64/packages/imodeljs-n_8_9-linux-x64 cd ../..
+npm install --no-save  $OutRoot/LinuxX64/packages/imodeljs-nodeaddonapi cd ../test npm install --no-save  $OutRoot/LinuxX64/packages/imodeljs-nodeaddonapi $OutRoot/LinuxX64/packages/imodeljs-nodeaddon $OutRoot/LinuxX64/packages/imodeljs-n_8_9-linux-x64
+cd ../..
 ```

-To test other platforms or other versions, use the names of thie generated packages that are displayed by the MakePackages part.
+To test other platforms or other versions, use the names of the generated packages that are displayed by the MakePackages part.

 # Publishing the addon